 1. Document Creation

-This step may involve starting with a template or completing it from scratch.
+The document creation workflow may involve starting with a template or completing it from scratch.
 It consists of inputting content, formatting, and organizing information according to the document's purpose and intended audience.

 - Who: It’s the project manager’s responsibility to create the charter (this is a lot easier if you use a project charter template).